jstuck01/informix-backup-ibm-cos/README.md

 * point in log restore
 * Informix based encrypted backup and restore

 Simply use Backup and Restore (BAR) functions as you would with any other registered device with the Primary Storage Manager.

+In addition, any backup objects which are deleted from the Primary Storage Manager will result in the object being removed from the IBM Cloud Object Storage repository.
+This provides seamless management of all backup objects on the cloud from within the Informix environment.

 ## Getting Started
 Pull the repository and execute maven to build the project.  (e,g,:  mvn package)  This will result in the distribution being created as a compressed file.
 Decompress the file to access the artifacts.
 Distribution packages are created as TAR and ZIP archives.